 Don't worry about exceeding profit goals, and instead make your best effort in ensuring your company stays afloat.
-You already achieved much if you can do this in such a tough time as a global recession.
+You already achieved much if you can do this in such a tough time as a recession.

 5. Revise your budget and stick to it.

 It isn't enough that you have a feel of what's happening to your finances.
 You might "feel" that you are not spending so much, when, in fact, your expenses are still higher than your current income or profit.

 An objective look at your current cash flow will give you an unbiased approach for managing your finances.
 You may start by listing every expense for the month.
 At the end of the month, you will know how much you spent on every expense.
 From there, determine which expenses you can spend less on so that at the end of the month, you have some savings that can go into your emergency fund.

 6. Manage your debts.

 You don't have to aim for altogether paying off debt; you only need to make sure that you are making efforts to reduce it.
 Failing to do so will cost you ballooning interest rates that could have been cash for more worthwhile investments.

 7. Take a side hustle

-Your greatest asset right now is your brilliant mind and those extra hours that you currently have.
+Your greatest asset right now is your brilliant mind and any extra hours that you currently have.
 These should go hand in hand.
 You should always be all-in when it comes to your side hustles.
 You'll never know when they can turn into your main cash cow.

 8. Invest wisely.